 However, many people do drink alcohol while taking metformin.
 Moderation is key.

-The U.S. Centers for Disease Control and Prevention (CDC) recommends the following: for women, a moderate amount of alcohol is no more than one drink per day, and for men, a moderate amount is no more than two drinks per day.
+The CDC recommends the following: for women, a moderate amount of alcohol is no more than one drink per day, and for men, a moderate amount is no more than two drinks per day.

 Speak with your healthcare provider about what amount of alcohol, if any, is safe to consume for you.